 Is the length of the lease important?

-As the lease gets shorter, the leasehold property reduces in value, a residential lease with less than 80 years left to run constitutes a short lease.
-Most mortgage lenders will be unwilling to consider a property with a short lease.
+As the lease gets shorter, the leasehold property reduces in value.
+A lease that is nearing or less than 80 years in length will be hard to sell.
 This is, in part, because once a lease has less than 80 years remaining, it becomes more expensive to renew.
 When a lease with less than 80 years to run is extended, you will have to pay 50% of the flat’s ‘marriage value’ to the landlord on top of the usual lease extension price.
 The marriage value is the amount of extra value a lease extension would add to your property.

 Consider how long you are likely to stay in the property and how many years will be left on the lease when you come to sell.